quozd/awesome-dotnet/README.md

 * [ABP](https://github.com/abpframework/abp) - The next generation of the ASP.NET Boilerplate web application framework.
 * [Butterfly Server .NET](https://butterflyserver.io) - Enables defining a Web API and Subscription API that automatically synchronizes datasets across connected clients.
 Allows building real-time web apps and native apps with minimal effort.
 * [Orleans](https://github.com/dotnet/orleans) - Orleans is a framework that provides a straight-forward approach to building distributed high-scale computing applications, without the need to learn and apply complex concurrency or other scaling patterns
+* [Newbe.Claptrap](https://github.com/newbe36524/Newbe.Claptrap) - This is a set of server-side development frameworks with reactive, event sourcing and Actor pattern as basic theories.
+On top of this, developers can develop "distributed", "scale out", and "easy to test" application more simply.
 * [CoreFX](https://github.com/dotnet/corefx) -  The corefx repo contains the library implementation (called "CoreFX") for .NET Core.
 It includes System.Collections, System.IO, System.Xml and many other components.
 * [CSLA .NET](https://github.com/MarimerLLC/csla) - business layer development framework https://cslanet.com/
 * [Mono](https://github.com/mono/mono) - Open source ECMA CLI, C#, F#, VB and .NET implementation